thedaynos/fantasyDraftHighlights/readme.md

 This is going to work fine for most players, however some players have common names so the youtube search might return a vid for a different player in a different sport.

-You can change this behavior by placing a specific youtube video link of your choice in the vDict file for either sleeperbot or clickydraft.
+You can change this behavior by placing a specific youtube video link of your choice in the vDict file for your draftboard.
+As you can see there are 3 different files.
+This is because there are very slight differences in how each board reads the players names.

 ```
+vDictbasmith7.py
 vDictClicky.py
 vDictSleeper.py
 ```

-Both of these files are in your folder already.
+All of these files are in your folder already.
 The code will look in the correct file and grab whatever link you have placed in that player's entry in the dictionary.

 If there is no link, then it will auto search on youtube.